 Receiver error flags

-After each byte is received, the error bits in the UART register are saved in
+After each byte is received, the error bits in the USART register are saved in

-a global variable.
-The following macros can be used to check if an error
+a variable.
+The following functions can be used to check if an error

 Frame Error